blahcat/blahcat.github.io/content/2023-04-04-section-objects-kernel-user-communication-mode.md

 4. Close the section in the driver unload callback.

-That's pretty much it: what we've got at the end is kernel driver controlled communication vector to any process in usermode: as the section handle is part of System kernel handle table, it's untouchable from ring-3 unless the driver dictactes otherwise by creating a view (with proper permissions) to it.
+That's pretty much it: what we've got at the end is kernel driver controlled communication vector to any process in usermode: as the section handle is part of System kernel handle table, it's untouchable from ring-3 unless the driver dictates otherwise by creating a view (with proper permissions) to it.
 This approach is great as it allows the driver to control everything, but if we want to give a user-mode process some say into it, it's also possible simply by turning the anonymous section we created for this PoC into a named one, then call sequentially `OpenFileMapping(SectionName)` then `MapViewOfFile()`.
 In addition, it could very well be ported to a process <-> process communication but here I wanted to play with the minifilter callbacks as an on-demand mechanism.

 ## Side-track